Eugene White’s Model of Communication Example With Pros and Cons

 White’s Model of Communication Disadvantages

-Firstly, the White model cannot describe the one-way communication process; because it is a transactional communication model that has feedback.
-Contrastly, the linear communication models enable us to explain the linear or one-way communication process.
+Firstly, the White model cannot describe the one-way communication process; because it is a transactional model with feedback.
+Whereas, the linear communication models can explain the linear or one-way communication process.
+For example, it cannot explain communication with radio, television, books, newspapers, and no-reply email.

-Furthermore, Eugene White’s model presents a complex framework compared to linear models such as Aristotle’s model of communication with five elements.
+Eugene White's model presents a complex framework compared to linear models such as Aristotle's model of communication with five elements.
+White's model is difficult to understand and apply in real-life communication because of its multiple stages.

-In conclusion, Eugene White’s model is a transaction communication theory.
-It is one of the significant models to describe the two-way communication process with eight elements.
+In conclusion, Eugene White's model is a transactional communication theory with feedback.
+It is one of the significant models to describe the two-way oral communication process with eight elements (Thinking, Symbolizing, Expressing, Transmitting, Receiving, Decoding, Feedbacking, and Monitoring).
+This article provides eugene white's model of communication explanation, examples, strengths, and weaknesses.

 Author: M M Kobiruzzaman